Are the workshops, music and entertainment included in the ticket price?

 Do I HAVE to dress up?

-No! you do not have to dress up to attend the festival, however many people like to get into the spirit of the event whether it’s just wearing a pair of pixie ears or wings, or an entire outfit.
+No! you do not have to dress up to attend the festival, however many people like to get into the spirit of the event whether it’s just wearing a pair of pixie ears or wings, a spot of face-paint, or an entire outfit.

 Is there a car park?